Pallab-Dutta/pallab-dutta.github.io/Research_Blogs/GAT_2025/index.md

 <br>

 ### Key Findings
-Using an 80/20 training/validation split, our model achieves strong predictive performance, with $R^2$ scores of 0.8833 (training) and 0.8784 (validation), respectively.A key finding is that while the true leaflet surface exhibits random thermal undulations in addition to the consistent curvature induced by the protein, our model learns to predict only the consistent patterns.
+Using an 80/20 training/validation split, our model achieves strong predictive performance, with $$R^2$$ scores of 0.8833 (training) and 0.8784 (validation), respectively.A key finding is that while the true leaflet surface exhibits random thermal undulations in addition to the consistent curvature induced by the protein, our model learns to predict only the consistent patterns.
 It effectively filters out the random fluctuations, resulting in a smoother, averaged surface.

 ![Figure 4: Leaflet geometry true vs pred](Result1.png)
 <div style="text-align: justify;">
 <b>Figure 4</b> Top row corresponds to FIn states while the bottom row is for PIn states.
-First column refers to the true values of leaflet geometry ($Z_{true}$) and the second row refers to the predicted values for the same.
+First column refers to the true values of leaflet geometry ($$Z_{true}$$) and the second row refers to the predicted values for the same.
 </div>

 <br>